rhayes777/PyAutoFit/docs/cookbooks/model.rst

 This cookbook provides an overview of basic model composition tools.

-**Content:s**
+**Contents:**

 If first describes how to use the ``af.Model`` object to define models with a single model component from single Python classes, with the following sections:

 - Python Class Template: The template of a model component written as a Python class.
 - Model Composition (Model): Creating a model via ``af.Model()``.
 - Priors (Model): How the default priors of a model are set and how to customize them.
 - Instances (Model): Creating an instance of a model via input parameters.
 - Model Customization (Model): Customizing a model (e.g. fixing parameters or linking them to one another).
 - Json Output (Model): Output a model in human readable text via a .json file and loading it back again.

 It then describes how to use the ``af.Collection`` object to define models with many model components from multiple Python classes, with the following sections:

 - Model Composition (Collection): Creating a model via ``af.Collection()``.
 - Priors (Collection): How the default priors of a collection are set and how to customize them.
 - Instances (Collection): Create an instance of a collection via input parameters.
 - Model Customization (Collection): Customize a collection (e.g. fixing parameters or linking them to one another).
 - Json Output (Collection): Output a collection in human readable text via a .json file and loading it back again.
 - Extensible Models (Collection): Using collections to extend models with new model components, including the use of Python dictionaries and lists.

 Python Class Template
 ---------------------

 A model component is written as a Python class using the following format:

 - The name of the class is the name of the model component, in this case, “Gaussian”.

 - The input arguments of the constructor are the parameters of the mode (here ``centre``, ``normalization`` and ``sigma``).

 - The default values of the input arguments tell PyAutoFit whether a parameter is a single-valued float or a multi-valued tuple.

 We define a 1D Gaussian model component to illustrate model composition in PyAutoFit.